 On February 17, 2008, the Kosovo assembly adopted a declaration of independence "in full accordance with the recommendations of U.N.
 Special Envoy Martti Ahtisaari."
 It declared Kosovo to be a democratic, secular, and multi-ethnic republic, fully accepted the obligations for Kosovo under the Ahtisaari plan.
 On the following day, the United States, France, and the United Kingdom formally recognized Kosovo's independence.
-They have been joined by several other European countries and a total of about forty countries worldwide.
+They have been joined by several other European countries and a total of over forty countries worldwide.
 Among U.N.
 Security Council members, Russia, China, along with Serbia and some other countries denounced the declaration as a violation of international law.
-A majority but not all of the EU's 27 member states support Kosovo's independence - Spain, Cyprus, Romania, Slovakia, Bulgaria, and Greece have expressed strong reservations.
+A majority but not all of the EU's 27 member states support Kosovo's independence-Spain, Cyprus, Romania, Slovakia, Bulgaria, and Greece have expressed strong reservations.
 At the same time, the lack of EU unity on Kosovo's status has not prevented or held up EU joint actions on deploying new missions to Kosovo (see below).
+The United Nations, meanwhile, has maintained a strict "status neutral" position on Kosovo's status.

 Kosovo's leaders have welcomed international support for Kosovo's democratic development through international presences.
-The Kosovo assembly has taken swift action to enact new laws consistent with the Ahtisaari plan, including a new constitution which will take effect on June 15, 2008.
+The Kosovo assembly has taken swift action to enact new laws consistent with the Ahtisaari plan, including ratifying a new constitution which came into effect on June 15, 2008.
 The Thaci government presented its agenda to parliament in mid-April.
+Kosovo's leaders have called Euro-Atlantic integration a key priority for the new country.

 Post-independence tensions have been greatest in the northern part of Kosovo, where many ethnic Serbs are concentrated.
 The worst clash to date took place on March 17 in the aftermath of a Serb attempt to occupy a government building in northern Mitrovica; UNMIK and NATO arrests of the occupiers prompted clashes with rioters which resulted in the death of a U.N. police officer and several dozen wounded.
-According to UNMIK and NATO officials, some Serbian government security personnel were involved in instigating this and other incidents.19
+According to UNMIK and NATO officials, some Serbian government security personnel were involved in instigating this and other incidents.19 It is unclear how the Kosovo government intends in the future to assert its authority in Kosovo's northern regions.